+It’s important to know how your CBD is grown and treated when shopping for CBD.
 Not all CBD is created equal, and not all CBD is sourced from the same variety of the plant species Cannabis sativa.
 The hemp plant, from which legal CBD is extracted, is grown differently than the cannabis plant that naturally produces THC.

 While they are both technically Cannabis sativa, hemp plants are a lower-resin plant and contain negligible amounts of THC.

 There are many varieties of hemp grown for a range of uses, from commercial and industrial products like paper, rope, clothing, building materials and biofuel to cannabinoid rich extracts used primarily for topicals and ingestibles, part of the burgeoning CBD wellness market.
 The purity of CBD extracts is important, particularly when ingesting hemp-derived CBD.

 When looking at CBD products, consider this: Hemp plants are classified as “phytoextractors,” meaning they can remove dangerous compounds from soil such as heavy metals or “hyper-accumulators” meaning they can grow in soils containing dangerous compounds and absorb them into their tissues.

 Think of the hemp plant as a natural environmental vacuum cleaner, sucking pollutants out of the soil, things you might not want in your body.
 That’s why knowing that the CBD you purchase has been grown in a non-toxic soil is so important.

 4 Questions You Should Always Ask When Shopping for CBD

 1. How is the CBD you are Shopping for Grown?